tundeajayi/tundeajayi.github.io/_pages/about.md

 My intellectual communities
 ======

-I belong to some super cool groups - Black in AI, [Masakhane](https://www.masakhane.io/), AI Saturdays Abuja, [International Society for Knowledge Organisation, West Africa (ISKO-WA)](https://www.isko.org/).
+I belong to some super cool groups - Black in AI, [Masakhane](https://www.masakhane.io/), AI Saturdays Abuja, International Society for Knowledge Organisation, West Africa [(ISKO-WA)](https://www.isko.org/).
 I also belong to some communities, trying to contribute to social good in my own little way.
-I have also participated in many conferences/workshops/summits, mostly virtual.
+I have participated in many conferences/workshops/summits, mostly virtual.

 ------